The Anahuacalli Museum

 – Elementary and high school students, college students and teachers (private institutions): $ 30 pesos

 – Elderly, preschool children and public elementary schools: $15 pesos

-– Free entrance for children under 6 years old and people with disabilities.
+– Free entrance: children under 6 years old and people with disabilities.

-– Free entrance for residents of San Pablo Tepetlapa, El Reloj, La Candelaria, Ruíz Cortines, Santa Úrsula, Díaz Ordaz and El Rosario, with presentation of current credentials.
+– Free entrance: residents of San Pablo Tepetlapa, El Reloj, La Candelaria, Ruíz Cortines, Santa Úrsula, Díaz Ordaz and El Rosario, showing their current credentials.

 – Free entrance when presenting ICOM credential

 – With your ticket you have a courtesy visit to the Frida Kahlo Museum, valid for one year.

 – General cost of photo permission: $30 pesos

 – Photo Permission for Elementary school students: $10 pesos